GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

    see the section on [Code Reviews](#code-reviews) for more information.

 > Note: Your pull request, and any following commits, will trigger a testing
 > pipeline that will run unit tests on your submitted function as well as all
 > the other existing functions.
 This is done by a Cloud Build Trigger which runs
 > a Bash script.
 This Bash script unit tests the functions, running the
 > contributed UDFs in BigQuery with the given input to check that it results in
 > the expected output.
 If these tests pass, this will indicate to the reviewer
 > that the functions work as expected.
 So testing these functions locally before
 > submitting the pull request can ensure a successful review process.

-## Testing your UDFs

-Please follow these instructions to confirm that your test cases work as expected.

-1. Change into the bigquery_utils [udfs/](./) directory:
-    * `cd udfs/`

-1. The test framework in this repo will create BigQuery datasets in your configured GCP project in order to test your UDF, and will delete them when finished testing.
-Authenticate using the Cloud SDK and set the GCP project in which you'll test your UDF(s):

-    * `gcloud auth login`
-    * `gcloud config set project YOUR_PROJECT_ID`

-1. Run the UDF unit tests in Cloud Build by running the following:

-    * `export JS_BUCKET=gs://YOUR_BUCKET/PATH/TO/STORE/JS_LIBS`
-    * `bash run_unit_tests.sh`

-1. If all the tests pass, submit your pull request to proceed to the code review process.

 ## Contributor License Agreement